MAG762/Collection-of-weapon-mechanics/README.md

 * Methods:

  OnHit: Triggered when a projectile collides with another object.
-Performs a beam attack that destroys an object at a distance of 400 mm and creates an explosive wave that causes damage, as the distance from the center of the explosion increases, the damage decreases.
+Performs a Raycast attack that destroys an object at a distance of 400 mm and creates an explosive wave that causes damage, as the distance from the center of the explosion increases, the damage decreases.

  CreateExplosion: visualizes an explosion and deals damage to all actors in a certain area, calculating damage depending on the distance to the center of the explosion.